How Reliable Are Online Reviews for Plastic Surgery?

 The explosion of online information has brought greater transparency to medical and aesthetic care, allowing prospective patients to weigh the benefits of procedures and learn more about practitioners.
 As with other aspects of the cyber world, however, it has also created a platform for a variety of insincere critics, trolls, disgruntled employees, furtive competitors and reputation profiteers.

-In this post, experienced Albany plastic surgeon Dr. Bruce Barach offers tips to consumers to help judge the credibility of reviews and discover the truth about healthcare options.
+In this post, experienced Albany plastic surgeon Dr. Sanjiv Kayastha offers tips to consumers to help judge the credibility of reviews and discover the truth about healthcare options.

 Popular Review Portals

 Just as many consumers now consult “Dr. Google” when feeling ill, many also reflexively check out review sites when selecting a doctor or confirming the qualifications of a referral for aesthetic surgery.
 Google, Facebook and Yelp are the most popular general review sites.
 Healthcare-specific resources important for plastic surgery include Healthgrades, Vitals, RateMDs and RealSelf.